John Constable (writer): Plays

 Constable's subsequent work seems intent on dissolving the lines between art and life.
 In the introduction to Sha-Manic Plays, he acknowledged John Crow as a literary persona appearing in his work in various guises.
 In his next work, John Crow took on a life of his own.
 According to Constable, The Southwark Mysteries was "revealed by The Goose to John Crow at Crossbones... on the night of the 23rd November 1996.
 My shamanic double had somehow raised the Spirit of a medieval Whore, licensed by a Bishop, yet allegedly denied Christian burial."

 In The Book of The Constable, one of the poems of The Southwark Mysteries, 'The Goose and the Crow' seem to prophesy the chain of coincidences that lead Constable to write a contemporary mystery play with the support of the Very Rev'd Colin Slee, Dean of Southwark Cathedral, and the actor Mark Rylance, then artistic director of Shakespeare's Globe.
 In the play, Jesus ('The Son of Man in the street') returns to Southwark to save its lost souls, the heretic John Crow, and The Goose in the guise of Mary Magdalene.

 The play premièred in Shakespeare's Globe – with the climactic Harrowing of Hell scene staged in Southwark Cathedral – on Easter Sunday, 23 April 2000.
-The Dean defended the performance of this controversial work in the Cathedral.
+The Dean defended the performance of this controversial work in the cathedral.
 A headline in The Sunday Telegraph read: 'Dean rejects critics of Southwark's "swearing Jesus" Mystery Play'.

 Selected texts from The Southwark Mysteries featured in his site-specific ritual dramas - The Anatomy Class (The Old Operating Theatre), The Goose At Liberty (Southwark Playhouse), The Halloween of Cross Bones, conducted annually from 1998 to 2010, which culminated at the gates of the former burial ground.

 Constable's later work similarly drew on the history and contemporary culture of his south London neighbourhood.
 He wrote the libretto for South of the River, the ENO community opera performed in a big top in Potters Fields.

 In 2013, he wrote a one-man show Spare - inspired by the life and work of the south London artist and magician Austin Osman Spare – which he performed in Treadwell's Bookshop and in the White Bear Theatre, Kennington, where Spare himself used to drink and had once exhibited his paintings.

 In 2022 he was commissioned to write a new Mummers Play based on Glastonbury's St George legend.
-The 'Glastonbury St George and The Dragon Mummers Play' was performed in Glastonbury Abbey on 3 June as part of the town's Queens Platinum Jubilee celebrations.
+The 'Glastonbury St George and The Dragon Mummers Play' was performed in Glastonbury Abbey on 3 June as part of the town's Queen's Platinum Jubilee celebrations.